AleksandarJavorovic/scentric/README.md

 ![Detailed Perfume View](static/images/features/perfume-detail.png)

 - This feature is kind of enriched version of the previous one.
-- Detailed Perfume View consist of: image, perfume brand, perfume name, perfume group, top notes, middle notes, base notes and description.
+- Detailed Perfume View consist of: image, perfume brand, perfume name, concentracion,perfume group, top notes, middle notes, base notes and description.
 - The look of the description depends on the user's imagination.

 ![Edit and Delete Buttons](static/images/features/edit-delete-buttons.png)